Properties of Willingness Levels

 Fears to be overcome |

-Fears of being unable to cope with the reality, often with associated painful feelings of being exposed as incapable and the consequences of failure.
+Fears of being unable to cope with the reality, often with associated painful feelings of appearing incapable and the consequences of failure.

 |